Gatada/MultiResolutionCameras/README.md

 ## Animation Panel

+The top button in the panel will allow you to render the current Scene Camera animation sequence with the associated custom resolution.

-If you are working on a multi-camera sequence and need to quickly see it animated directly in your 3D Viewport, this panel is for you:
+Additionally, if you are working on a multi-camera sequence and need to quickly see it animated directly in your 3D Viewport, the rest of this panel is for you:

 1. **Preview Sequence**: When enabled, the current frame will determine which camera is the Scene Camera (the one being rendered).
 If you add one or many frame ranges to your camera names (ref. screenshot above), and make sure they are not overlapping, you will see the entire sequence in your 3D Viewport—no rendering required.
 Win!
 2. If you update the frame ranges of your cameras, you can manually refresh them by tapping the Refresh Frame Ranges button.